JoshGlazebrook/socks/README.md

     ipaddress: '159.203.75.200', // ipv4 or ipv6
     port: 1080,
     type: 5 // Proxy version (4 or 5).
 For v4a, just use 4.

+    // Optional fields
+    userId: 'some username', // Used for SOCKS4 userId auth, and SOCKS5 user/pass auth in conjunction with password.
+    password: 'some password' // Used in conjunction with userId for user/pass auth for SOCKS5 proxies.
   },

   command: 'connect', // connect, bind, associate